HlustikP/Imagy/README.md

 stored as a (decoded) pixel array to allow fast operations on the data.
 De- and encoding are only ever done upon FileIO.

-Additionally, the en- and decoding routines for animated images makes use of multithreading to speed up the process.
+Additionally, the en- and decoding routines for animated images make use of multithreading to speed up the process.

 ## Usage